 Best of all, like the Allbirds, this wool sneaker can be machine-washed for your convenience.

-8000kicks produce a super eco-friendly shoe made from hemp and algae.
+8000kicks produces a super eco-friendly shoe made from hemp and algae.

-The outer is made from super strong hemp fibres, while the insole is the worlds first natural hemp insole.
+The outer is made from super strong hemp fibers, while the insole is the world’s first natural hemp insole.